-Foot and ankle surgery is a specialised area of surgery.
+Foot surgery is a specialised area of surgery.
 The surgery can be quite challenging and every patient is different with unique needs and goals.

 You will need to follow instructions, perform appropriate exercises and modify your activities during your healing process.

 This requires patience, persistence and a desire to get better.
 If you are unable to complete the postoperative instructions it will affect your results and you should consider alternative treatments.

 Whenever surgery is considered we always try to minimise any risks.
 You are already on this path by consulting an experienced specialist who exclusively treats foot disorders.
 The body is a very complex and varied structure so although we aim for perfection no specialist can give perfect results every time.

 Successful results require a contribution from you.